p-ouellette/opendatalink-talk-slides/opendatalink.md

 - Dataset search engine for open data.

 - Search methods:

     - Semantic keyword search

     - Joinable table search

     - Unionable table search

 ## Motivation

-- Governments publish a lot of open data, but discovery is still difficult.
+- Governments and other organizations publish a lot of open data, but discovery is still difficult.

 - Data scientists can identify ways to integrate datasets.